General Rules 2020

 Anglers must legally catch all Boat Division eligible fish species to be qualified (Lake Trout, Brown Trout, Rainbow Trout, Chinook Salmon and Coho Salmon).

-If no one angler catches all of the eligible species, the Boat Master Angler Award will not be awarded.
+If no one angler catches all the eligible species, the Boat Master Angler Award will not be awarded.

 Prizes will be awarded to the top three anglers that catch the largest total accumulated weight of the 5 eligible Boat Division species over the duration of the tournament.